SEMI-FINALS AND FINALS WILL BE FULL GAMES

 Rules for all Competitions

-- All rounds except Semi-Finals and Finals will play for 2 hours.
-Singles matches will play to 21 shots and the 2 Bowl Singles to 21 ends.
-The Semi-Finals and Finals will be played either to the number of ends as shown above or to a maximum of 3 hours 30 minutes, with the time commencing after the trial ends.
+- All rounds except Semi-Finals and Finals, will play for 2 hours.
+Singles matches will play to 21 shots.
+The Semi-Finals and Finals, will be played either to the number of ends as shown above or to a maximum of 3 hours 30 minutes, with the time commencing after the trial ends.
+Note that the 2 Bowl Singles is 21 shots and not 21 ends, this is a change to the National rules for 2018.

-- Any team/person that is unable to complete their match with the opposition by the due ’BY’ date for that round, will forfeit the match to the other team/player.
-Sufficient time has been allocated for each round to enable matches to be completed, therefore there will be NO excuse accepted by the Competition Secretary for not completing the match by the date specified.
-The defaulting team will also be required to pay for the expected rink fees for both teams.
+- Any team/person that is unable to complete their match with the opposition by the due ’BY’ date for that round, will forfeit the match and this could be dismissal of both individuals/teams from the competition if both are at fault.
+NO excuse will be accepted by the Competition Secretary for not completing the match by the date specified.
+The defaulting individuals/team(s) will also be required to pay for the expected rink fees.
+ALL bowlers entering the competitions must be able to bowl to at least 2030 hours.
 Do not leave matches to the last week in any round as this will generally cause issue with delays and availability of rinks.

-- The Finals are to be played during the planned two week Finals programme.
-A date for each Final being decided nearer the Finals programme once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.
+- The Finals.
+These are to be played during the planned two/three week Finals programme.
+A date for each Final being decided nearer the Finals programme, once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.
 The date shown on the competition charts and entry form is there as a guide only and where possible will be played on the date shown.

 - Each player will pay their own rink fees.
 Semi-Final rink costs will be £3.50 except Singles matches which will be £2.50.
 Finals will be free of charge.